 An important factor in how and why we pay our executives the way we do is our goal of maintaining compensation that is competitive with similar companies in relevant markets.
 We believe this is a key factor for both retention of key executives and attracting high-quality candidates for future openings.
 In setting 2008 compensation, we reviewed information provided by Watson Wyatt for a peer group consisting of the following companies: Adobe Systems, Autodesk, BEA Systems, BMC Software, Citrix Systems, Digital River, F5 Networks, FactSet Research Systems, Juniper Networks, Parametric Technology, RealNetworks, Red Hat, Salesforce.com, ValueClick and VeriSign.
-Although not all of such companies are currently independent, they were publicly-traded companies for companies for comparison.
-In doing our assessment, we focused on base salary, target bonus cash compensation and equity compensation.
+Although not all of such companies are currently independent, they were publicly-traded companies at the time we made our compensation determinations, and we believed this group was an appropriate set of companies for companies on base salary, target bonus cash compensation and equity compensation.
 The same peer group was used to benchmark all elements of compensation.
 Following a comparison of prior year compensation against data collected for the peer group, we sought to establish aggregate 2008 compensation for our executive officers at the median level for the peer group.